Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Higgins, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis using ABS building approval numbers from statistical area data, Higgins has averaged approximately 14 new dwelling approvals annually over the past five financial years, totalling an estimated 74 homes.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Higgins averaged approximately 14 new dwelling approvals annually over the past five financial years, totalling an estimated 74 homes.
 As of FY26, 78 approvals have been recorded.
-Between FY21 and FY25, an average of 1.3 people moved to the area per dwelling built, indicating balanced supply and demand with stable market conditions.
-However, this has eased to 0.2 people per dwelling over the past two financial years, suggesting better supply availability.
-New properties are constructed at an average expected construction cost value of $339,000, higher than regional norms, reflecting quality-focused development.
+Between FY21 and FY25, there was an average of 1.3 people moving to the area per dwelling built, indicating balanced supply and demand with stable market conditions.
+However, this figure has eased to 0.2 people per dwelling over the past two financial years, reflecting improved supply availability.
+New properties are constructed at an average expected construction cost value of $339,000, which is higher than regional norms due to quality-focused development.

-In FY26, $1.6 million in commercial development approvals have been recorded, predominantly for residential projects.
+In FY26, $1.6 million in commercial development approvals have been recorded, suggesting a predominantly residential focus.
 Compared to the Australian Capital Territory, Higgins has around three-quarters the rate of new dwelling approvals per person and ranks among the 19th percentile nationally, offering limited choices for buyers and supporting demand for existing homes.
-Building activity shows 22.0% detached dwellings and 78.0% attached dwellings, favouring compact living and attracting downsizers, investors, and first-time purchasers.
-This marks a significant shift from the current housing mix of 96.0% houses, likely due to reduced development site availability and changing lifestyle demands.
-Higgins has an established population density of around 818 people per approval, with expectations for stable or declining population growth, potentially reducing housing pressure and presenting buying opportunities.
+Building activity shows 22.0% detached dwellings and 78.0% attached dwellings, reflecting a shift from the current housing mix of 96.0% houses due to reduced development site availability and changing lifestyle demands.
+Higgins has an average of around 818 people per approval, indicating a mature, established area with a stable or declining population expected in the future, potentially reducing pressure on housing and creating opportunities for buyers.

 With population expected to remain stable or decline, Higgins should see reduced pressure on housing, potentially creating opportunities for buyers.